IBM/slack-wrench/packages/slackctl/README.md

 # slack.config.yaml
 version: v1.0

-# Id of the app to update.
+# Id of the app to apply.
 Can be found under `App ID` of your App Credentials
 id: AS7PZ4B2N

 # Base URL to resolve subscription paths